mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.9.0 =
+* Hid unnecessary links in footer for better design through conversion on customizer page.
+* Fixed a bug with the viewport scaling on the Customize page.
+* Made the "Full Screen" button font and close icon larger.
+* Moved full screen button above app for mobile users who cannot scroll.
+* Added JS testing with Karma, Mocha and Chai.
+* Added CSS linting with stylelint.
+* Added JS linting with eslint.

 = 3.8.2 =
 * Fixed a bug where the options from designs that were upgraded to products weren't coming through.